best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 * There should be a plan to consult users at the beginning and throughout the development process, to ensure that their needs are being met.
 * The methodology and data should be suitable for the question being asked.
-* The analysis must be developed by more than one individual, to allow pair programming, peer review and mentoring.
+* The analysis must be developed by more than one individual, to allow pair programming, peer review, and mentoring.
 This increases the sustainability of analysis.
 * The analysis should be carried out using open-source analysis tools, wherever possible.
 Your team should be able to explain why they have chosen the analysis tools and why they are confident that they are fit for purpose.